Below are resources our community partners are providing to help support families and students.

 Make a Financial Donation

-- Donate to a local nonprofit that supports AAPS students: Peace Neighborhood Center, Community Action Network, Avalon Housing, Ann Arbor Community Center, Girls Group, Safehouse, Ozone House and many others.
+- Donate to a local nonprofit that supports AAPS students: Peace Neighborhood Center, Community Action Network, Avalon Housing, Ann Arbor Community Center, Girls Group, Safehouse, Ozone House, 826michigan, Alpha House and many others.

 - Make an appointment to donate blood to the American Red Cross